mendix/docs/content/en/docs/appstore/modules/business-events.md

 ### 3.1 Managing the Mendix Event Broker {#manage-mx-broker}

-Technical Contacts with a license to the Mendix Event Broker can manage its features in the [Developer Portal](/developerportal/) on the [Event Broker Manager](https://broker.mendix.com/) page.
+Technical Contacts with a license to the Mendix Event Broker can manage its features on the [Event Broker Manager](https://broker.mendix.com/) page.

 #### 3.1.1 Environments and Spaces